Early Life and Education of Winona Ryder: A Complete Timeline

 How education and upbringing influenced the life of Winona Ryder.
 A timeline of key moments.

 On October 29, 1971, Winona Laura Horowitz, known professionally as Winona Ryder, was born.
-She is an American actress known for playing quirky characters in the late 1980s and dramatic performances in the 1990s.
+She is an American actress known for playing quirky characters in the late 1980s and achieving success with more dramatic performances in the 1990s.

 Others born on this day/year

-In 1978, when Winona Ryder was seven years old, her family relocated to Rainbow, a commune near Elk, Mendocino County, California, living with seven other families on a 300-acre plot of land without electricity or television.
+In 1978, when Winona Ryder was seven years old, she and her family moved to Rainbow, a commune near Elk, Mendocino County, California.
+They lived with seven other families on a 300-acre plot of land without electricity or television.

-In 1983, 12-year-old Ryder enrolled at the American Conservatory Theater in San Francisco for acting lessons and nearly drowned, developing aquaphobia.
+In 1983, at the age of 12, Winona Ryder enrolled at the American Conservatory Theater in San Francisco, where she took her first acting lessons.
+During the same year, she nearly drowned and developed aquaphobia.

 Loading Video...